 On the flip side, if your task is mundane and repetitive, more upbeat music with lyrics helps.
 So, your work will mandate the type of music that will be the most beneficial for your productivity.

-For instance, focus@will’s scientifically designed instrumental music minimizes distractions to improve focus and productivity.
+For instance, [email protected]’s scientifically designed instrumental music minimizes distractions to improve focus and productivity.
 It customizes and changes the characteristics of music at the right time intervals, which results in an increase of focus time by 200-400%!

 When the kids are screaming during play time, put on your headphones to reduce your distractions and increase your focus.